opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 ## Deploying a Demo Workload on AWS EKS

 We will deploy [WordPress](https://wordpress.com/) on an AWS EKS cluster as a demonstration workload to provide a realistic scenario for the migration examples that follow.
-This deployment serves as a practical workload to showcase how a live application, including its database and persistent data, can be backed up and migrated from AWS EKS to Open Telekom Cloud’s Cloud Container Engine (CCE) using Velero.
+This deployment serves as a practical workload to showcase how a live application, including its database and persistent data, can be backed up and migrated from AWS EKS to T Cloud Public’s Cloud Container Engine (CCE) using Velero.
 By using WordPress, we can illustrate key migration concepts such as persistent volume handling, database replication, and service continuity in a controlled lab environment, allowing users to test backup, restore, and migration procedures safely before applying them to production workloads.

 :::warning
 This deployment is provided solely for use in a lab context to support migration exercises and should not be considered a production-ready setup.